Charles Helou: Early life and education

 Born in Beirut on 25 September 1913, Helou was the scion of a powerful Maronite family from Baabda.
 He graduated with honours from St. Joseph's University in Beirut in 1929, and went on to complete a law degree in 1934.
 Helou worked in his early years as a journalist at the French language newspaper L'Eclair du Nord.
 He was also at one time the political editor of Le Jour, a French daily newspaper owned by his close friend Michel Chiha.
 In 1936, he made his first foray into politics, when he joined with Pierre Gemayel and three others in launching the Kataeb (Phalangist) Party.
-Differences with Gemayel later led Helou to quit the party, however.
+Differences with Gemayel later led Helou to quit the party.